Poincar\'e--Birkhoff--Witt isomorphisms and Kapranov dg-manifolds: Abstract

 \section{Abstract}

-We prove that to every pair of Lie algebroids $(L,A)$ corresponds a Kapranov dg-manifold structure on $A[1]\oplus L/A$, canonical up to isomorphism.
-As a consequence, $\sections{\wedge^\bullet A^\vee\otimes L/A}$ carries a canonical $L_\infty[1]$ algebra structure whose binary bracket is a cocycle representative of the Atiyah class of the pair $(L,A)$.
-For Lie algebroids over $\RR$, we conjecture that this Kapranov dg-manifold ought to be considered as the derived formal neighborhood of a certain substack in a double-quotient differentiable stack.
-The second main purpose of the paper is the construction, for Lie algebroid pairs, of Poincar\'e--Birkhoff--Witt type isomorphisms described by an iteration formula, which allows explicit computations.
-Such Poincar\'e--Birkhoff--Witt isomorphisms constitute simultaneous extensions of the classical PBW map of Lie theory and the inverse of the complete symbol map of differential operators.
+We prove that to every inclusion $A\into L$ of Lie algebroids over the same base manifold $M$ corresponds a Kapranov dg-manifold structure on $A[1]\oplus L/A$, which is canonical up to isomorphism.
+As a consequence, $\sections{\Lambda^\bullet A^\vee\otimes L/A}$ carries a canonical $L_\infty[1]$ algebra structure whose unary bracket is the Chevalley--Eilenberg differential $d_A^{\nabla^{\Bott}}$ corresponding to the Bott representation of $A$ on $L/A$ and whose binary bracket is a cocycle representative of the Atiyah class of the Lie pair $(L,A)$.
+To this end, we construct explicit isomorphisms of $C^\infty(M)$-coalgebras $\sections{S(L/A)}\xto{\sim}\frac{\mathcal{U}(L)}{\mathcal{U}(L)\sections{A}}$, which we elect to call Poincaré--Birkhoff--Witt maps.
+These maps admit a recursive characterization that allows for explicit computations.
+They generalize both the classical symmetrization map $S(\mathfrak{g})\to\enveloping{\mathfrak{g}}$ of Lie theory and (the inverse of) the complete symbol map for differential operators.
+Finally, we prove that the Kapranov dg-manifold $A[1]\oplus L/A$ is linearizable if and only if the Atiyah class of the Lie pair $(L,A)$ vanishes.